mattgd/heroku-geo-buildpack/README.md

 Heroku buildpack: geo
 =====================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that vendors main geo/gis libraries like geos, proj and gdal.
+This is a [Heroku buildpack](https://devcenter.heroku.com/articles/buildpacks) that includes Geo/GIS libraries including GEOS, PROJ and GDAL.

-You will use this buildpack with other major buildpack such as Ruby buildpack.
+This buildpack is intended to be used with other major buildpacks such as the Python buildpack.

 Usage
 -----